songningqiang/FANFIC/README.md

 flavorregion is a class to calculate the final flavor composition at the earth.
 This is done with the member function evolveflavor.
 New physics in neutrino propagation can be introduced by overwriting this class.

-oscillationprob is a class to calculate the total chi2.
+likelihood is a class to calculate the total chi2.
 If no chi2 file served, the member function chisq will be called assuming gaussian.
 If served, chisqfromdata will be called instead.

 prior is a class to randomly generate initial flavor composition and oscillation parameters.
 If necessary, priors other than flat can be implemented later.